sabjoslo/chirpy/README.md

 - **-u, --update**: Valid options are *APPEND*, *OVERWRITE*, and *SKIP* (defaults to *APPEND* if unspecified).
 *APPEND*: If userfile exists, append data to existing file.
 *OVERWRITE*: If userfile exists, overwrite.
-*SKIP*: If userfile exists, keep file and don't collect any more data for this user.
+*SKIP*: If *output_dir* specified, if userfile exists, keep file and don't collect any more data for this user.

 Events during the process are stored in an .eventlog file in *lpath*.
 Other information about the progress made by the process is stored in a .userlog file in *lpath*.